GlorYouth/seal-flow/README.md

 ### Key Derivation (KDF & PBKDF)

 Derive keys from a master key or a password for use cases like key rotation or password-based encryption.
+This is also useful for creating key hierarchies, for example, using a password to derive a master secret, and then using an Extendable-Output Function (XOF) like SHAKE256 to generate multiple keys of different lengths from it.

+The full code for this example can be found in [`examples/readme_advanced_key_derivation.rs`](./examples/readme_advanced_key_derivation.rs).

+### Authenticated Associated Data (AAD)

+`seal-flow` supports Associated Data (AAD), which is data that is authenticated but not encrypted.
+This is a critical security feature for preventing replay attacks or context-confusion attacks, where a valid ciphertext is maliciously used in a different context.

+The AAD is mixed into the cryptographic calculations, meaning the ciphertext is cryptographically bound to the AAD.
+If the AAD provided during decryption does not exactly match the AAD from encryption, the decryption will fail.

+Common use cases for AAD include:
+-   User IDs, session IDs, or request IDs.
+-   Version numbers or file paths.
+-   Any metadata that defines the context of the encrypted data.

-The full code for this example can be found in [`examples/readme_key_derivation.rs`](./examples/readme_key_derivation.rs).
+The full code for this example can be found in [`examples/readme_aad.rs`](./examples/readme_aad.rs).

 ### Digital Signatures